 Despite his appreciation for the early arrival of spring, Gu saw a potential downside.
 “Plant ecologists know that if temperatures in the early spring are high, then plants may start premature development,” he said.
 “That means tender tissues and organs may be exposed to subsequent frosts, potentially affecting productivity for the whole year.”
 And, scientists like Gu believe that the cycle of early spring warming, premature plant growth, damage from freezes, and subsequent decline will increase with the unpredictable temperature fluctuations expected as climate change takes hold.

 In early April, as Gu watched the evening news, he heard the forecaster describe a cold arm of Arctic air throwing itself over the eastern United States.
 A cycle of extremes was about to unfold in real time.
 He said, “I knew the vegetation and crops were going to suffer greatly.”
-Gu, a scientist at the Oak Ridge National Laboratory (ORNL) contacted friends and colleagues so that they could help document the freeze with ground observations.
+Gu, a scientist at NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC) contacted friends and colleagues so that they could help document the freeze with ground observations.
 “We kept driving around eastern Tennessee and northern Georgia, photographing damaged trees and crops everywhere,” he said.
 Gu next marshaled a range of data from NASA satellites and ground networks to study the Easter Freeze of 2007, as it came to be called.
 The efforts of Gu and his colleagues will help make clear the challenges that plants and people face as we adapt to the stresses of a warming world.

 The Easter Freeze of 2007